DHS home page

 Example 4: Alvin last received SSI in June 2004 when he was eligible for both SSI and SSB.
 He currently receives $1350 SSB.

 Computer System Coding.
-When you determine that a client meets the criteria for protected eligibility as a Pickle, code the case with an OSS case descriptor and a need/resource of SSB for the current SSB amount.
+When you determine that an individual meets the criteria for protected eligibility as a Pickle, code the case with an OSS case descriptor and a need/resource of SSB for the current SSB amount.
 Do not code the Pickled SSB amount.

-Example of coding for client who is currently Pickle eligible:
+Example of coding for individual who is currently Pickle eligible:

 pickle coding one

-If you find a client who does not meet the Pickle criteria but most likely will in the future (for example, the Pickled income is close to the limit but just slightly over), use the PKL case descriptor.
-This will alert field staff that this client received SSI and lost it after April 1977, that the client was eligible for both SSI and SSB in the same month and that the case should be looked at for Pickle eligibility in the future.
+If you find an individual who does not meet the Pickle criteria but most likely will in the future (for example, the Pickled income is close to the limit but just slightly over), use the PKL case descriptor.
+This will alert field staff that this individual received SSI and lost it after April 1977, that the individual was eligible for both SSI and SSB in the same month and that the case should be looked at for Pickle eligibility in the future.
 Be sure to narrate the information in Oregon ACCESS.

 Example of coding for a case that may have future Pickle eligibility: